 Without these coffee pickers, the coffee would just ferment on the branch.
 Credit: Campesino Specialty

-Both commodity-grade and specialty-grade coffee producers are affected by price fluctuations, although there are differences in how.
+Both commodity-grade and specialty-grade coffee producers are affected by price fluctuations, although there are differences in how this coffee production challenge impacts each group.
 Let’s begin by looking at commodity coffee.

 The commodity-grade price (C price) is based primarily on the NY Commodity Exchange.
 But Evelio Francisco Alvarado explains that this price fluctuates regularly.
 Take Brazil: from 2010/11 to 2013, coffee prices dropped to less than half while costs continued to rise.
 Unfortunately, the C price is based on supply and demand – not the cost of farming.